Robert Gavin Hampson: Poetry criticism and creative writing

 Hampson taught at Royal Holloway, University of London, from 1973, and was Professor of Modern Literature there from 2000.
 From 2016 to 2019, he was Distinguished Teaching and Research Fellow in the Department of English at Royal Holloway.
-He is currently Research Fellow at the Institute for English Studies, University of London and Emeritus Professor at Royal Holloway.
-He was also Visiting Professor at the University of Northumbria (2018-21).
+He was Visiting Professor at the University of Northumbria (2018-21) and Research Fellow at the Institute for English Studies, University of London (2019-23).
+He is currently Professor Emeritus at Royal Holloway, University of London.